-The future of the project remains uncertain as long as iron ore prices remain low .
+The future of the planned exploitation project remains uncertain as long as iron ore prices remain low .
 Further difficulties faced by the project include the predicted high project costs, labour shortages and Greenland’s strict environmental regulations, according to the Chinese news source ‘China Daily’ .
 An analyst for Chinese consultancy Mysteel pointed out that the project is seen as unprofitable, but could be an opportunity for Chinese mining companies to test their ability in challenging Arctic conditions .
-A presentation by General Nice Development Ltd. in October 2015 also stated that the project had no commercial value under market conditions at the time .
+This statement suggests a highly strategic Chinese approach to mining projects in Greenland, which risks underplaying concerns regarding social and environmental justice in projects such as Isua.
+It also indicates China's increasing interest in playing a leading role in Greenland's resource extraction industry while gaining presence in the Arctic region.
+A presentation by General Nice Development Ltd. in October 2015 stated that the project had no commercial value under market conditions at the time .